Depression - suicide; Bipolar -suicide

 Never ignore a suicide threat or attempted suicide.

-American Psychiatric Association website.
+American Psychiatric Association.
+Other conditions that may be a focus of clinical attention.
 Diagnostic and Statistical Manual of Mental Disorders.
 5th ed.
-Arlington, VA: American Psychiatric Publishing.
-2013.
+Text Revision (DSM-5-TR).
+Arlington, VA: American Psychiatric Publishing; 2022:chap 22.

-Brendel RW, Brezing CA, Lagomasino IT, Perlis RH, Stern TA.
-The suicidal patient.
-In: Stern TA, Fava M, Wilens TE, Rosenbaum JF, eds.
-Massachusetts General Hospital Comprehensive Clinical Psychiatry.
-2nd ed.
-Philadelphia, PA: Elsevier; 2016:chap 53.
+Brendel RW, Koh KA, Perlis RH, Stern TA.
+Care of the suicidal patient.
+In: Stern TA, Freudenreich O, Smith FA, Fricchione GL, Rosenbaum JF, eds.
+Massachusetts General Hospital Handbook of General Hospital Psychiatry.
+7th ed.
+Philadelphia, PA: Elsevier; 2018:chap 44.

 DeMaso DR, Walter HJ.
 Suicide and attempted suicide.
 In: Kliegman RM, St. Geme JW, Blum, NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
 21st ed.
 Philadelphia, PA: Elsevier; 2020:chap 40.BACK TO TOP